 In fact, I’ve grown a bit fond of the practice, and I’ll tell you why.

 Think of the kinds of information you can pick up in a guide book.
 Touristy stuff, mostly.
 Some basic knowledge collected by god-knows-who, god-knows-when, and a whole lot of opinion to go with the ‘facts.’
 You can get a really solid foundation, sure, but the stuff that is not true or only half-true can really hold you back, identifying you immediately as a tourist in the eyes of locals (and therefore someone who can be easily taken advantage of).

-You know which place is REALLY the best place to eat in town, not the place that some travel expert thought was the best.
-You know where to REALLY go to meet people, not where some writer who hops from place to place thinks is a good place to meet people (I mean, what kind of people do they ever want to meet?!).
+You know which place is really the best place to eat in town, not the place that some travel expert thought was the best.
+You know where to really go to meet people, not where some writer who hops from place to place thinks is a good place to meet people (I mean, what kind of people do they even want to meet?!).

 This is a tough post for me to write because I always want to encourage as much research and learning as possible, but I’ve found that there can be massive benefits to keeping yourself sealed off from the wrong kind of information and holding out for the good stuff.

 You won’t know for sure what you’ve got is good until later, of course, but it’s hard to go wrong getting information from a local rather than a stranger in a strange land.

 I still do this, to a certain degree.
 When I’m moving to a new place for several months, I like to step into a situation with as few preconceived notions as possible.
 That way I can learn from the people on the ground, rather than from people who are writing travel guides but who are themselves outsiders (or who are insiders writing travel guides for outsiders).